prarthana1998/MindVault/README.md

 **MindVault** is a minimal and beautiful journaling web app designed to help you **capture your thoughts, feelings, and memories** in an organised and meaningful way.

-Whether you're reflecting on your day, brainstorming your next big idea, or tracking your mood over time—MindVault offers a secure, distraction-free space to write freely and deeply.
+Whether you're reflecting on your day, brainstorming your next big idea, or tracking your mood over time, MindVault offers a secure, distraction-free space to write freely and deeply.

 ![Landing Page](assets/LandingPage.png)
 ![Dashboard](assets/Dashboard.png)